 A victim of really bad timing, Sweet Charity was pretty much raked over the coals by the critics and ignored by the public when it was released.
-The New Hollywood was just emerging and young audiences were making hits of films like Easy Rider & Midnight Cowboy.
-In this atmosphere of gritty naturalism, Sweet Charity looked elephantine, dated, and more like entertainment geared towards your mom and dad.
-Indeed, 1931's Ten Cents a Dance (a Barbara Stanwyck pre-code movie) was a good deal less coy about the life of a dance-hall hostess than this 1969 feature that tiresomely skirted around the fact that sweet ol' Charity may have needed to turn a trick or two to pay the bills.
+The New Hollywood was just emerging and young audiences were making hits of small, groundbreaking films like Easy Rider & Midnight Cowboy.
+In this atmosphere of gritty naturalism, Sweet Charity looked elephantine, dated, and more like entertainment geared toward your mom and dad.
+And for a film released in the early days of the dissolution of the Censorship Code, Sweet Charity does come off as overly modest.
+Indeed, 1931's Ten Cents a Dance (a Barbara Stanwyck pre-code movie) is a good deal less coy about the life of a dance-hall hostess than this 1969 feature that tiresomely skirts around the fact that sweet ol' Charity may have turned a trick or two in her quest for true love.

 |Jazz Hands Jamboree|

-For several years I really considered Shirley MacLaine's performance in Sweet Charity to be one of her best.
-But much in the way that the film itself plays better if you've never seen the Fellini masterpiece upon which it is based (Nights of Cabiria), MacLaine's performance as Charity is a lot more persuasive if you've never seen her in 1958's Some Came Running.
+For many years I really considered Shirley MacLaine's performance in Sweet Charity to be one of her best.
+But much in the way that the film itself plays better if you've never seen the Fellini masterpiece upon which it is based (1957s Nights of Cabiria), MacLaine's Charity is a lot more persuasive if you've never seen her in 1958's Some Came Running.
 They're essentially the same role.
-The major difference being that MacLaine in Some Came Running is touching and tragic, while her Charity Hope Valentine is a little strenuously waifish and not a little exhausting.
-A film director once made the observation that audiences root for and sympathize with a character struggling NOT to burst into tears.
-Sweet Charity has so many moments of MacLaine exploding into mascara-streaked tears that by the third or fourth time, you've grown somewhat numb to her suffering.
+The major difference being that MacLaine in Some Came Running is touching and tragic, while her Charity Hope Valentine leans toward strenuous waifishness, and can prove more than a little exhausting.

 Sweet Charity has a killer musical score.
-Those six notes that start "Big Spender" are as iconic as the Jaws rumble or the moment Strauss meets the monolith in "2001: A Space Odyssey."
-Aside from the disposable "Rhythm of Life" number, I enjoy all the music in Sweet Charity...the arrangements are very much of the time and are very "Austin Powers."
-Today's musicals seem to be comprised exclusively of tin-eared, sound-alike Randy Newman songs, or the score is a disconnected grab bag of ditties with their eye set on becoming Top-40 hits rather than suiting the material at hand.
+Those six notes Comprising the intro to "Big Spender" are as iconic and recognizable as the Jaws rumble or that Strauss-meets-monolith surge in 2001: A Space Odyssey.
+Aside from the disposable "Rhythm of Life" number, I enjoy all the music in Sweet Charity...the arrangements all being very much of the moment (that being the go go 60s) and terrifically energetic.

 |"It's ME!
 Charity!"|